Skip to content

 Endocrine diseases affect millions of people across Europe, yet research into hormone health remains underfunded and fragmented.
 The EndoCompass Roadmap aims to change this by setting out what’s required to make strategic and equitable funding a reality.

-Developed by over 228 experts from across Europe, and covering all major endocrine fields, the roadmap outlines specific research needs and opportunities in eight specialist areas and six cross-cutting areas of endocrine health and disease.
+Developed by 228 experts from across Europe, and covering all major endocrine fields, the roadmap outlines specific research needs and opportunities in eight specialist areas and six cross-cutting areas of endocrine health and disease.
 These recommendations are intended to inform funding and policy decisions at European and national levels, enhance the coordination and visibility of endocrine research, and ultimately contribute to better health for all.

 By clearly defining research gaps, EndoCompass will also help: